Is a CPK Isoenzymes Test?

 - brain cancer

-- injury to the heart (due to accident)
+- injury to your heart due to an accident

-- have been immobile for a long period
+- have been immobile for an extended period

 - are inflamed